 - Do you do co-ed workshops?

-Our youth programming is for girls and she/her and they/them youth only.
+Our youth programming is for girls and gender-expansive youth only.
 For our public events such as our Garage Sale and Holiday Gift Fair, we are open to all.
-We also offer co-ed corporate workshops for adults, and the occasional “all families” weekend workshop.
+We occasionally offer co-ed corporate workshops for adults.

 We love working with groups who are interested in building and bonding!
 We offer various workshop options, including screenprinting, planter-box building, toolbox fabrication, and projects in the community.
 You can check out the offerings and pricing structure here or contact us to help come up with a custom experience.

 - Do you conduct workshops for adult women?